nandarahul/who-is-there/README.md

-# Object detection using YOLO v3
+# Object detection using YOLOv3 and Face Recognition using FaceNet
   ### Object Detection
 Image understanding is a hard problem in computer science, even though humans are good at segmenting, detecting the objects and understanding the scene in real time.
 Object detection is inherently harder than a general image classification due to the possibility of multiple objects in a single image.
 Earlier methods dealt with running classifiers in different regions of an image and hence were inefficient and hardly of any use in real life.